digiscot/digiscot-website/pages/example-page.md

 ### Here is a subheading

-This [Wikipedia page on Markdown](http://en.wikipedia.org/wiki/Markdown) has some more info on how Markdown works.
+This [Wikipedia page](http://en.wikipedia.org/wiki/Markdown) has some more info on how Markdown works.

 ### Ready to start editing?